christianengineer/christianengineer.github.io/_posts/2023-12-03-smart-city-traffic-management-with-keras-python-optimizing-urban-traffic-flow.md

 ---
-title: Smart City Traffic Management with Keras (Python) Optimizing urban traffic flow
 date: 2023-12-03
+description: We will be using TensorFlow and Keras for deep learning, OpenCV for image processing, and Scikit-learn for machine learning algorithms to optimize traffic control.
+layout: article
 permalink: posts/smart-city-traffic-management-with-keras-python-optimizing-urban-traffic-flow
-layout: article
+title: Inefficient Traffic Control, Keras for Traffic Optimization
 ---

 ### Objectives